 The impact of cyber security can be huge

-The report notes that major technology trends like, analytics and cloud computing are creating between $9.6 trillion and $21.6 trillion in value for the global economy but that, if a sophisticated attacker were to outpace defender capabilities, a wave of new regulations and corporate policies could slow innovation, with an aggregate impact of approximately US$ 3 trillion by 2020.
+The report notes that major technology trends like cloud computing are creating between $9.6 trillion and $21.6 trillion in value for the global economy but that, if a sophisticated attacker were to outpace defender capabilities, a wave of new regulations and corporate policies could slow innovation, with an aggregate impact of approximately US$ 3 trillion by 2020., analytics and

 In a bid to curb the cyber threat, the report outlines a roadmap for collaborative action and ways to build awareness and partnerships across the public and private sector divide.